 - Most of the benchmarks outlined will probably be achieved before the dates specified and the vast majority of cases are resolved informally before the notice stage.

 - Noise policies and procedures vary slightly in each local authority so not every authority will follow this approach.

 - We feature the use of noise diaries.
 Noise diaries are usually used for ongoing cases and will not always be an appropriate way of investigating all noise from neighbours.

 - Construction and demolition works should follow a different (much faster) route.

-Find out more about the investigation process and how to get the best out of it in our Knowledge Base.
+Find out more about the investigation process and how to get the best out of it with our resources.